Bryxxit/relay-integrations-relay-oci-compute/steps/oci-compute-step-instances-start/README.md

-# aws-ec2-step-instances-stop
+# oci-compute-step-instances-start

-This [AWS EC2](https://aws.amazon.com/ec2/) step container requests that the a set of given instances stop immediately.
+This [OCI Compute](https://www.oracle.com/cloud/compute/) step container requests that the a set of given instances start immediately.